tongueroo/forger/README.md

     forger new ec2 --security-group sg-11223344 --iam MyIamRole --key-name my-keypair --s3-folder my-bucket/my-folder

-Notably, using the `--s3-folder` option generates a project that make use of the `app/scripts` files and insert an some bash code into your user-data script that downloads and extracts the files.
+Notably, using the `--s3-folder` option generates a project that make use of the `app/scripts` files and inserts some bash code into your user-data script that downloads and extracts the files.
 For more help:

     forger new -h